ENate/spring-kafka-examples/README.md

 ### A kafka spring boot microservice application

-This repository contains two types of spring boot applications
+This repo contains two types of spring boot applications:
 + consumer- and producer services which can be run together
-+ and a multi-module spring cloud stream application.
++ and a multimodule spring cloud stream application.

 For the spring kafka producer-consumer application, we demonstrate how a loose coupling can be implemented
 between services (producer- and consumer-service) by using kafka.
 The producer-service fires an event which is consumed by the consumer-service.

-The second part of the repository consists of a multi-module spring boot microservice application (util-service, user-service and user-composite).
+The second part of the repository consists of a multimodule spring boot microservice application (util-service, user-service and user-composite).
 The multi-module application demonstrates how to implement a loosely coupled rabbitMQ-Kafka, distributed messaging application developed using the cloud streams functional API a (via the spring cloud framework).